practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 - Does Stepper Motor Controller need sleep & reset, or can these be tied to GND/Vcc As required?
 - Does Stepper Motor Controller need Mode functions, or can it be perminantly set to a specific mode - (dipswitches?)

-- Stepper Motor Fault output - is this the overtemp output previously mentioned?
+- Stepper Motor Fault output - is this the overtemp output previously mentioned? - Supervisor control NO student control. - DIPSWITCHES if  out of pins

 6.1.
 https://docs.rs-online.com/91cb/0900766b81490d99.pdf
-- DC Motor Controller - Current sense outputs - required for both MCUs or just supervisor? - Does this replace temp sensor for this board or is the temp of this daughterboard less of an issue.
+- DC Motor Controller - Current sense outputs -

+ ~<470r (1%) Shunt resistor - to calculate current output from IS_1 and IS_2 see datasheet https://docs.rs-online.com/6a9d/0900766b81478095.pdf

--DC Motor Driver board Inhibit pins - Does student need control of these or can supervisor just set them high when student is in control?
+- DC Motor Driver board Inhibit pins - Does student need control of these or can supervisor just set them high when student is in control?
+YES
+Single PWM fed to both PWM input on driver board Inhibit pins are fed from student through supervisor - state machine 4 states, off(00), INH1(10), INH2(01), and FAULT (11)

 7.
 - Added thermocouple input for a moveable temp probe in addition to the fault outputs of motor drivers, is 1 enough?
+Yes

 8.
 PROGRAMMING BARE BONES BOARD. slight confusion...can it be done easily/directly over UART or are additional pins / hardware required.
 Should this be on board or off board
+Yes UART works direct for dev board & raw MCU

 9.
-_Find Repo or KiCad files for Existing motor drive board_     - Emailed but no reply atm
+_Find Repo or KiCad files for Existing motor drive board_     - Emailed but no reply atm  GOT IT

 10.

+Find the Name of International Finance office personell - get email or phone & talk directly to them.

+Search personell directory for International and Finance.
+Search linkedin

+- Emotional blackmail focus on need for interns

+11.

+Shift Registers.

+Try and make shift register relate to single task.